RetGal/Dayon/README.md

 ## Releases

-The latest version is 1.3.1 - released almost eight years after the previous major version.
+The latest version is 1.4 - released eight years after the latest release of the original author.

-This version uses updated libraries, can handle Windows UAC-dialogs and huge screen resolutions, which were causing fatal errors in previous versions.
+This version uses updated libraries, can handle Windows UAC-dialogs and encrypts its communication.

-Previous releases can be found on the original project site: http://dayonhome.sourceforge.net/

 ## Trivia